3DotDev/.NETGuard/README.md

 > - I'm doing what I do during my free time
 > - I'm not guaranteeing any support or whatever
-> - If you use NETLocker for your protection, don't claim it's your, or I may lost my faith in humanity, again ...
+> - If you use .NETGuard for your protection, don't claim it's your, or I may lost my faith in humanity, again ...